WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-   This is a list of regular expressions used to automatically assign newly created users to a group based on their e-mail addresses.
+   This is a list of regular expressions used to put newly created users in a group based on their e-mail addresses.

 .. hint::